mahadirazib/portfolio_with_laravel/README.md

 ```
   "Name of the section": {
     "unique_name": {
       "name"          : "Name of the Project",
       "description"   : "Description of the project.",
-      "link_to_view": "Link to the live project(If the site is live on internet).",
+      "link_to_view"  : "Link to the live project(If the site is live on internet).",
-      "link_to_repo": "Link to github repository(if it is uploaded in github).",
+      "link_to_repo"  : "Link to github repository(if it is uploaded in github).",
-      "images": ["image1.format", "image2.format", ..... ]
+      "images"        : ["image1.format", "image2.format", ..... ]
     },
     ............
   }